-As at December 31, 2019, the Company has significant concentration of credit risk with 44% of total receivables amounting to US\$8,090,000 due from one customer (2018: No significant concentration of credit risk).
+As at December 31, 2020, the Company has significant concentration of credit risk as 44% of trade receivables amounting to US\$5,705,695 are due from two third party customers (2019 : significant concentration of credit risk with 60% of trade receivables amounting to US\$8,090,000 due from one third party customer).
 The Company has policies in place to ensure that sales of products are made to customers with an appropriate credit history.
 Cash is held with a reputable financial institution.
 The carrying amount of financial assets recorded in the financial statements represents the Company's maximum exposure to credit risk.
-Further, loan to a related company is to a company within the ultimate holding company's group of subsidiaries, hence there is minimal risk.
+Further, in 2019, loan to a related company is to a company within the ultimate holding company's group of subsidiaries, which management has assessed that there is minimal risk of default.
+The loan to a related company was fully collected by the Company in the current financial year.